JosephBARBIERDARNAL/Research-internship-SHARE-Study/README.md

 # Logistic regression

-Here you will find the logistic regression model before and after applying the stepwise algorithm.
+Here you will find the logistic regression model before and after applying the stepwise algorithm (using backward elimination via the information's criterion AIC).
 I present here the significativity of the coefficients of the models.
 For the second regression, I go into more detail with the odds ratios as well as the confidence intervals (95%) of the latter, for each variable.

 The first regression with all the variables